valentinrobles/deel/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Submitting the Assignment

+### How to run the project

+Manually:

+`npm i`
+`npm run seed`
+`npm start`

+In the `./docs` folder I add a `Postman Collection` to perform request to the service.

+I added a `nyc library` to report the code coverage.

+### Improvements

+- Improve the code coverage to test all the components
+- Add integrations test using sequelize-mock for the db to check how the components interact
+- Add logger and metric library
+- Add Swagger